 Don’t panic, be positive and hang on to the eyesight you have got.
 Glaucoma does not have to affect your life.

-I was diagnosed with glaucoma at the age of thirty-two.
-I remember thinking glaucoma was something people in their seventies and eighties can suffer from, not something you get in your early thirties.
+I was diagnosed with glaucoma in 1987, at the age of 32.
+I remember thinking glaucoma was something people in their seventies and eighties suffered from, and that it wasn’t something you get in your early thirties.

 I had begun to wear glasses and informed the optician that I was having problems with them.
 He told me there was nothing wrong with my vision, other than I needed to start wearing glasses.
 I wasn’t happy with his response and asked if I could be sent for further tests, as I felt the issue was more than just myopia.

 I was sent to the local hospital and tests were done to check for glaucoma.
 It transpired that the pressures in my eyes were high and my glaucoma diagnosis was confirmed and treated quickly.

 I was in shock and totally bewildered.
 There was no history of glaucoma at all in my family, so I found it hard to comprehend that I could have it.

 I was put on drops immediately to reduce the pressure.
 In those days, information was scarce, but I found out as much information about glaucoma as I could, thanks to my consultant and Glaucoma UK.